alexhill-coder/Basic_Todo_App/README.md

 1. Download the files to a local directory.
 2. run index.html.

+Alternatively you can check it out here on Github: [Click here to give it a try.](https://alexhill-coder.github.io/Basic_Todo_App/)

 ## How To Use

  - To add items to the app, type the word into the text field and click the add butoon.